waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 And in particular, we're going to use the bag-of-words model to build something known as a
 ##### Naive Bayes classifier.
 So what is a Naive Bayes classifier?
 Well, it's a tool that's going to allow us to classify text based on Bayes rule.
-Again, which you might remember from when we talked about probability, `Bayes rule says that the probability of b given a, is equal to the probability of a given b multiplied by the probability of b divided by the probability of a`.
+Again, which you might remember from when we talked about probability, Bayes rule says that the probability of b given a, is equal to the probability of a given b multiplied by the probability of b divided by the probability of a.

+`Naive Bayes is a technique that’s can be used in sentiment analysis with the bag-of-words model.
+In sentiment analysis, we are asking “What is the probability that the sentence is positive/negative given the words in the sentence?”`

 So how are we going to use this rule to be able to analyze text?
 Well, what are we interested in?
 We're interested in the probability that a message has a positive sentiment and the probability that a message has a negative sentiment, which I'm here for simplicity, going to represent just with these emoji, happy face and frown face, as positive and negative sentiment.